PlanetPhysics: Content

 The main PlanetPhysics.org focus was on both original research and encyclopedic entries; with over 3,400 physics and mathematics concepts edited in LaTeX and rendered in HTML, the PlanetPhysics Encyclopedia is at present the largest Physics encyclopedia written in LaTeX, containing both introductory as well as advanced level presentations.
-Moreover, its sections on papers and expositions, are second only to CERN and arXiv physics preprint archives.

 In addition, the PlanetPhysics.org new websites also included extensive graphics illustrations of physics experiments, and also forum discussions.
 The emphasis was on modern physics contents, including advanced physics and mathematical physics concepts as well.

 The project hosted data containing physics, applied physics, engineering and mathematics books, lectures, preprints and research-level papers.
 A system for both private and semi-private messaging among users was also in place.

 As of 15 May 2012, the Physics and Mathematical Physics projects hosted over 2,000 entries, containing more than 30,000 concepts in books, lectures, expositions, encyclopedia entries, and papers.
 Several Wikipedia entries also incorporate text from PlanetPhysics articles, and vice versa, several PlanetPhysics articles contain links or refer to Wikipedia entries.